 On a state-level regulation, many states allow the medical use of marijuana to treat several symptoms and conditions.
 Refer to both federal and local laws for details on this.

-Several studies have shown that medical marijuana works as a great alternative if the main treatment for a certain condition doesn't work or is not an option for the patient.
+Several studies have shown that medical marijuana works as a potential alternative if the main treatment for a certain condition doesn't work or is not an option for the patient.
 The most common use of medical marijuana is to treat chronic pain, but it is also effective at treating other ailments and conditions.

 As mentioned above, many states allow for the medical use of cannabis.
 Several studies have shown that cannabis could have potential health benefits.
 The medical use case for marijuana use varies on a state-by-state basis.

 FDA approved the use of a CBD-based drug for treating seizures associated with Lennox-Gastaut syndrome / Dravet syndrome in patients older than two years.
+Other FDA-approved cannabinoid medications include synthetic THC drugs (dronabinol and nabilone) for nausea/vomiting in chemotherapy and anorexia in AIDS patients.

 I have seen many patients with chronic pain, muscle spasms, nausea, anorexia, and other unpleasant symptoms obtain significant often remarkable relief from cannabis medicines, well beyond what had been provided by traditional (usually opiate-based) pain relievers.- David Hadorn, MD, PhD, Medical Consultant for GW Pharmaceuticals, Ltd.